apurva-shukla/self-hosted-website/_posts/my_GTM_engineering_lacks.md

 - **Why it matters**: lets the system (and humans) resolve conflicts, calculate confidence, majority‑vote across sources, detect drift, explain decisions, and quickly roll back or correct downstream records.
 - **How it’s used**: routing and messaging can require a minimum confidence, prefer specific sources for certain fields, or quarantine conflicts to a triage queue; corrections replay downstream with a full audit trail.

+I wrote a blog post with the above info:

 ### GTM OS: a field guide for builders (and skeptics)
 If you’ve ever woken up to discover your “EMEA enterprise” segment mysteriously shrank overnight, or that a country misclassification routed a seven‑figure account to the wrong team, you’ve felt it: GTM is the last mission‑critical system without a real control plane.